 Atlantica Tender Drilling Ltd. ("Atlantica" or the "Company") was incorporated in Bermuda in 2008.
-The Company owns and operates a fleet of Tender Assist Drilling Rigs (the "Unit(s)") for the provision of services to major international independent and national oil and gas companies worldwide.
+The Company owns and operates Tender Assist Drilling Rigs (the "Unit(s)") for the provision of services to major international independent and national oil and gas companies worldwide.

 The Company is headquartered in Houston, Texas.
-Currently, the Company's primary assets are the Units BassDrill Beta and Atlantica Delta, sister vessels designed to work in more challenging metocean conditions compared to the existing semi-submersible tender fleet.
-The Company has a management agreement with BassDrill Alpha Ltd. ("BDA"), a 51.8% indirectly-owned unconsolidated affiliate of the Company, for the management, marketing and operation of their flat-bottom tender assist drilling unit, BassDrill Alpha.
+The Company's primary assets are the Units BassDrill Beta and Atlantica Delta, sister vessels designed to work in more challenging metocean conditions compared to the existing semi-submersible tender fleet.

 BassDrill Beta Unit.
 Delivered by Dalian Shipyard Industry Offshore Co.
 Inc. ("DSIOC") in November 2013, BassDrill Beta incorporates all the latest operational, safety and environmental features and was the first of its kind working alongside a Tension Leg Platform ("TLP") offshore Brazil.
-BassDrill Beta is currently operating under a 1500 day contract - commencing March 19, 2014 - with Petróleo Brasileiro S.A. ("Petrobras").
-During the latter part of 2016, BassDrill Beta operated under a special standby rate, a negotiated rate affording the client to benefit from lower costs incurred by BassDrill Beta whilst hibernating.
-At the time of writing BassDrill Beta is in the process of reconnecting to the TLP.
-The hibernation period is expected to continue until circa mid-year 2017 whereupon the BassDrill Beta will mobilize in anticipation of recommencing drilling operations.
+Since March 2014 BassDrill Beta has been contracted to Petróleo Brasileiro S.A. ("Petrobras").
+The 1500 day contract was set to expire by the end of April 2018, but was recently extended to last through June 2018.
+For the bulk of 2017 BassDrill Beta operated under a special standby rate following Petrobras' decision in December 2016 to pause drilling.
+Through the third quarter of 2017 BassDrill Beta mobilized to recommencing drilling operations, and the special standby period concluded at the end of October.
+At the time of writing, discussions are still ongoing with Petrobras regarding a further extension of BassDrill Beta's engagement in direct continuation of the current contract.

 Atlantica Delta Unit.
-Atlantica Delta commenced a contract with Total E&P Congo ("Total") January 31 2016, shortly following delivery in China.
-The contract has a primary duration of approximately 44 months and five extension options for an estimated additional 25 months.
-For the better part of 2016 Atlantica Delta operated on a standby rate, effectively acting as a supply vessel whilst awaiting delivery, completion and installation of Total's TLP.
-In mid-December, the Atlantica Delta commenced ordinary drilling operations.
-The Atlantica Delta has achieved high uptime and revenue efficiency since acceptance.
+Atlantica Delta commenced a contract with Total E&P Congo ("Total") in January 2016, shortly following delivery in China.
+Initially, Atlantica Delta operated as a service unit as Total completed preparations of their TLP.
+The contract has a primary duration of approximately 44 months, plus five extension options (for 2 wells each) for an estimated additional 25 months.
+The Atlantica Delta has consistently achieved high uptime and revenue efficiency since January 2017.

 Atlantica Gamma Unit.
-In October 2012 the Company's wholly-owned subsidiary, Atlantica Gamma Ltd., entered into a contract with Dalian Shipbuilding Industry Offshore Co.
-Ltd. and Dalian Shipbuilding Industry Corporation (together "DSIC") for the construction of a flat bottom heavy tender assist unit, the Atlantica Gamma, for delivery in Q2 2014.
-In January 2016, the Company submitted a notice to cancel Atlantica Gamma contract due to late delivery, and submitted a claim for the refund of the \$18.6 million down payment made to the shipyard.
-In March 2016 DSIC cancelled the Gamma construction contract, citing breach of contract by the Company.

-The dispute is currently in arbitration.
-A final hearing is scheduled for February 2018.
+In early 2016, the Company submitted a notice to cancel the construction contract (held by the Company's wholly owned subsidiary Atlantica Gamma Ltd.) with Dalian Shipbuilding Industry Offshore Co.
+Ltd. and Dalian Shipbuilding Industry Corporation (together "DSIC") for the Atlantica Gamma due to late delivery, and submitted a claim for the refund of the \$18.6 million down payment made to the shipyard.
+Shortly thereafter DSIC in turn cancelled the Gamma construction contract, citing breach of contract by the Company.
+In February 2018 an arbitration hearing on the dispute took place in London (UK), and a final decision is expected by May / June 2018.